shubhhh19/memory-mesh/INTEGRATION.md

 # Integration Guide

-This guide shows you how to connect your application to the AI Memory Layer service.
+This guide shows you how to connect your application to the memorymesh service.

 ## Quick Start